 Fire Safe by Design vs Fire Safe Tested

-There are some confusing terms often used related to the fire safe valves.
+There are some confusing terms often used related to fire-safe valves.
 They are:

 - Fire Safe by Design: A “fire safe by design” valve is designed to make the valve fire safe.
 However, the valve hasn’t been tested.